jltaylor-us/StardewToDew/README.md

 Repeating items have their "done-ness" reset each day.

-Item visibility can be set based on the weather or day of the week.
+Item visibility can be set based on the weather, day of the week, and season.

 ## Configuration